Disney’s Animal Kingdom Quick Service Dining Guide

 Thankfully, there are a few decent food stops in the area.
 Dino-Bite Snacks is one of them.

 Per the menu, you can pick up hand-scooped ice cream.
 And it’s not just any ice cream; it’s Haagen-Dazs.
-Not only that, you can get your ice cream in a waffle cone, sundae, float, or in between a few freshly baked chocolate chip cookies.
+You can get your ice cream in a waffle cone, sundae, float, or in between a few freshly baked chocolate chip cookies.

 That’s what the menu says anyway.
 It also indicates you can get a pretzel or bag of chips.
 Additionally, no-sugar-added ice cream is available upon request.